OpenCloudHub/ai-ml-sklearn/README.md

 <h2 id="about">🍷 About</h2>

-This repository demonstrates an example implementation for wine classification using scikit-learn and the UCI Wine dataset.
-It showcases combining machine learning practices including experiment tracking, hyperparameter optimization, model registration, and containerized deployment and serves as demonstration within the OpenCloudHub project.\\
+This repository demonstrates an introductory example implementation for wine classification using scikit-learn and the UCI Wine dataset.
+It showcases combining machine learning practices including experiment tracking, data version tracking, model registration, and containerized deployment and serves as demonstration within the OpenCloudHub project.\\

 ______________________________________________________________________